M-codeR-UMER/Data-Analysis-Using-PowerBi/README.md

 ## 💡 Learnings

-This project enhanced my understanding of data visualization best practices, efficient data modeling, and the power of combining SQL with BI tools to extract actionable business insights.
+This project enhanced my understanding of data visualization best practices, efficient data modeling, and the power of combining SQL with BI tools to extract interactive business insights.

 ---